X

 Operator

 Thank you.
-Take our next question from the line of Naveen Sahdev from ICICI Securities.
+We’ll take our next question from the line of Navin Sahadeo from ICICI Securities.
 Please go ahead.

-Yeah, good evening and thank you for the opportunity.
+Yeah, good evening, and thank you for the opportunity.
 Hello.
 Am I audible?
-Yeah.

 Operator